-(1) Certification.

-COs should ensure that vendors provide written certification that their products meet the minimum content standards in the SIR documents, maintain copies of the certification documents, and produce copies of the written certification upon request by FAA.
+- (1) Certification.
+COs should ensure that vendors provide written certification that their products meet the minimum content standards in the SIR documents, maintain copies of the certification documents, and produce copies of the written certification upon request by FAA. - (2) Verification.

-(2) Verification.

 FAA will periodically review vendor certification documents as part of the annual review and monitoring process.
-Such reviews should enable FAA to verify the contractor's compliance with E.O.
-13423.
+Such reviews should enable FAA to verify the contractor's compliance with Executive Orders 13423 and 13514. - k.

-k.
 Annual Review and Monitoring.

-FAA should take the following actions to track its procurement of EPA-designated recycled content products:

-- (1) Review available data on purchases from central supply sources, purchases using the government purchase card, and purchases by contractors in the performance of their contracts for each EPA-designated recycled content product that it purchases. - (2) Assess its progress in achieving FAA goal of purchasing 100 percent recycled content products. - (3) Determine whether recycled content products are not being purchased due to lack of training of CO(s), purchase cardholders, and/or product specifiers; and provide training as appropriate. - (4) Determine whether recycled content products are not being purchased due to price, performance, or availability constraints. - (5) Work with vendors and the EPA to identify products that meet FAA's needs whenever performance is the constraint. - (6) Increase its promotion program and work with the EPA to identify sources whenever availability is the constraint.
+FAA should take the following actions to track its procurement of USDA-designated biobased products and EPA-designated recycled content products: - (1) Review available data on purchases from central supply sources, purchases using the government purchase card, and purchases by contractors in the performance of their contracts for each USDA-designated biobased product and EPA-designated recycled content product that it purchases. - (2) Assess its progress in achieving FAA goal of ensuring that 95 percent of applicable new contract actions for products and services advance sustainable acquisition, including biobased and recycled content products acquisition, where such products and services meet FAA performance requirements. - (3) Determine whether biobased and recycled content products are not being purchased due to lack of training of CO(s), purchase cardholders, and/or product specifiers; and provide training as appropriate. - (4) Determine whether biobased and recycled content products are not being purchased due to price, performance, or availability constraints. - (5) Work with vendors, USDA, and the EPA to identify products that meet FAA's needs FAST Version 10/2014 CR 15-01 whenever performance is the constraint.

+(6) Increase its promotion program and work with the USDA and EPA to identify sources whenever availability is the constraint.